raquelvaladao/aws-k8s-cluster-spot-instances/README.md

 # Spot-instances K8S cluster

-- This is a learning-purpose side project that follows along with kubernetes-the-hard-way tutorial, but instead of GKE and direct API usage, I used a Spot-instances fleet with Terraform as infrastructure provider.
+- This is a learning-purpose side project that follows along with [kubernetes-the-hard-way tutorial](https://github.com/kelseyhightower/kubernetes-the-hard-way), but instead of GKE and direct API usage, I used a Spot-instances fleet with Terraform as infrastructure provider.

 - There are also networking configs, leveraging components such as VPCs, public/private subnets, route tables, ASGs, user-data and bastion hosts.

 - This is a small simulation of EKS architecture.

-## Architecture (actual)
+## Architecture (current)
 ![Complete architecture](./imgs/architecture.jpg)

 ## Modules